PUMA Deviate NITRO Elite 3 Running Shoe Review

 Our Verdict

 The PUMA Deviate NITRO Elite 3 performs impressively in longer races thanks to its lightweight build, reliable energy return, and comfortable cushioning.
 Its foam offers consistent bounce without bottoming out late in the effort, and the full-length carbon plate helps maintain turnover deep into a race.
-That said, the shoe's mediocre lateral stability and narrow platform make it less forgiving for heel strikers or fatigued runners who deviate from an ideal form, especially late in the marathon.
+That said, the shoe's lateral stability isn't the best, and the narrow platform makes it less forgiving for heel strikers or fatigued runners who deviate from an ideal form, especially late in the marathon.

 Pros